cardano-foundation/CIPs/CIP-XXXX/README.md

 * The PR for this functionality is merged in the Plutus repository.
 * This PR must include tests, demonstrating that it behaves as the specification requires in this CIP.
+* A benchmarked use case is implemented in the Plutus repository, demonstrating that realistic use of this primitive does, in fact, provide major cost savings.

 ### Implementation Plan